fenago/automation-anywhere-course/lab_guides/md/Lab_18.md

 we cannot guarantee is the quality of any source inputs.
 A mechanism is needed to manage any anomalies in the best way possible.
 Using error management and some defensive coding is a step in the right direction.

-This brings us to the end of this book.
-I hope you have enjoyed it as much as I enjoyed writing it.
-By following all the walk-throughs, you will have just over 20 bots already built, each one demonstrating some benefits of RPA.
-Hopefully, you have gained the skills and confidence to take you to the next step of your RPA journey.
-You are probably thinking about real-life scenarios where Automation Anywhere could help you save time and increase accuracy.